Unconditional Love (2002 film): Critical reception

 The film was shot in late 1999 and early 2000 in Chicago and England, but New Line Cinema continually postponed the American release, leaving the film on the shelf until finally premiering it on the Starz network in August 2003 and then sending it direct-to-DVD that October.

-The film has generally received negative reviews from film critics.
+The film has received mostly negative reviews from film critics.
 Christopher Null wrote, "It's a sloppy mishmash of stories...none of which stand on their own and which crash disastrously when combined.
 Bates comes off as dippy and distant.
 Everett comes of [sic] as mean and crusty.
 Pryce is just inexplicable with a gray pompadour and blue sequins.
 And Manilow rocks.
 Er..."

 Jason Bovberg had slightly kinder things to say about the film.
 "As a dark comedy, Unconditional Love can be occasionally effective.
 There are a few moments in this film that had me laughing quite hysterically.
 Merely the sight of Jonathan Pryce shuffle-dancing through clouds over the opening credits loads the film with promise.
 And Meredith Eaton as Maudey steals every scene she's in.
 But in the end, you can't escape the fact that Bates has difficulty carrying this movie and in fact, doesn't seem to really understand the type of film she's in."